Why haven't some of my invoices/other documents/payments appeared in my accounting software?

 Understanding specific sync messages

-There is no account mapped to the external payment gateway ‘stripe’ and a back-up has not been set.
+There is no account mapped to the external payment gateway "X" and a backup has not been set.
 Please map the payment gateway to an account or set an account for integration payments.

 This means that you have a payment on an order from an integration (such as your web-shop).
 Breww needs to know which bank account to put the payment against.
-In the example above, we have “stripe”, but this could be anything that your integration has told Breww and the same process will apply.
+We’ll use “stripe” as the example payment method in this explanation, but this may be different in your case.

 If, for example, you accept payments via Stripe or PayPal and want to ensure they always go to a different account, we’d suggest setting an account for both Stripe and PayPal, but leaving the back-up “Integration account” blank.
 If you had filled the “Integration account” box, this will mean that if you introduce a new payment method in the future (maybe cash on collection), these payments will automatically go to the “Integration account”, and you may need to manually reclassify them.
 If you don’t fill the “Integration account” box, then these payments will instead be held up with a sync message and you’ll get a chance to set the correct account for these payments before they get uploaded.